LASIK ….by the Bubble

 • PRK.
 Photorefractive keratotomy (PRK) differs from the Lasik procedure.
 Rather than using a microkeratome to create a flap, with PRK the entire epithelial surface of the cornea is removed and no flap is created.
 One laser is utilized for reshaping purposes.

 For many patients, the idea of having a blade utilized for any type of surgical procedure is stressful enough; however, the utilization of a blade for the eye area can be particularly disconcerting.

-Bladeless Lasik eye surgery is a viable option for patients who have given thought to having corrective vision surgery, but were less than enthused about blades being involved.
+Bladeless Lasik eye surgery is a viable option for patients who have given thought to have corrective vision surgery but were less than enthused about blades being involved.

 With bladeless Lasik eye surgery, tiny laser pulses of light pass through the outer portion of the cornea.
 Underneath, a uniform layer of bubbles is formed just beneath the surface of the eye.

 The dimension of the layer of bubbles is determined by the surgeon and will vary for each patient’s specific eye anatomy.
 This bubble flap creation is computer-controlled for optimum precision.
 The flap creation process takes approximately 20 seconds, with a total of 10 minutes for the entire Lasik procedure.
 For the Lasik procedure, the surgeon simply lifts the flap and performs the procedure.

 Upon completion, the flap that was created using the bubble technique is allowed to lock back into place.
 At this point, the eyes start to rapidly heal.
 What is most important to many patients is that the bubbles are not painful and there is no scarring after the procedure.